 - Distance: 270 miles

-Weather and road construction can affect travel times but count on a minimum of six hours to drive from Fairbanks to Wiseman.
-If you are planning on renting a car, please inquire with your rental car company to ensure that they allow travel on the Dalton Highway.
+Weather and road construction can affect travel times.
+If you plan to rent a car, please inquire with your rental car company to ensure that they allow travel on the Dalton Highway.

 If you drive to Wiseman, the Wiseman spur road is located 14 miles north of Coldfoot.
-A small sign will direct you to turn left, for a three-mile drive to Wiseman.
+A small sign will direct you to turn left for a three-mile drive from the Dalton Highway to Wiseman.
 Google maps call it the Hammond Road, but it is actually known as the Wiseman Spur road.

 Continue along the Wiseman Spur road.
-Once you reach the village follow the main road winding through over a green metal bridge.
-Our driveway is right at the bottom of the bridge, turn right into it.
-Park, follow the cobblestone walkway to the porch of the house with the “Arctic Getaway” sign and ring the doorbell.
+Once you reach the Wiseman, follow the main road winding through the village over a green metal bridge.
+Our driveway is right at the bottom of the bridge.
+Turn right into it.
+Park, come up to the house with the “Arctic Getaway” sign, and ring the doorbell.
 We will come out to greet you.
 (The house might appear dark but we will be there expecting you.)

-If you are not already planning to continue north of Wiseman, we recommend driving an additional 100 miles through the Brooks range, over Atigun pass, (the highest road pass in Alaska, 4,800 ft.) and out on to the open tundra of the Arctic North Slope and coastal plains.
+During your stay with us, we recommend making a day trip driving an additional 100 miles through the Brooks Range, over Atigun pass (the highest road pass in Alaska, 4,800 ft.), and out onto the open tundra of the Arctic North Slope and coastal plains.
 The spectacular scenery will reward the extra effort.
-You may see moose, wolves, grizzly bear, Dall sheep, musk oxen, birds, and other wildlife along the way.
+You may see moose, wolves, grizzly bears, Dall sheep, musk oxen, birds, and other wildlife along the way.
 If you plan to go all the way to Deadhorse and the Arctic Ocean, we recommend spending a night there.